 In this video, one of our creative writing alumna and a current student discuss why they chose the course, what they enjoyed about it and why they'd recommend it to future applicants.

-You'll attend writing workshops; examine literary genre and texts; take a module designed to prepare you for the world of publishing; and write a 15,000-word dissertation on a topic of your choice in the first year of the course.
-In the second year you progress to smaller group writing workshops; and take a suite of modules culminating in the University's postgraduate teaching certificate.
+You'll attend writing workshops, examine literary genre and texts, take a module to prepare you for the world of publishing, and write a 15,000-word dissertation on a topic of your choice in the first year of the course.
+In the second year, you will progress to smaller group writing workshops.
 The extensive one-to-one supervision for the dissertation leading to the MFA (no less than 40,000 words) will be provided by one of the course's permanent staff, one of our distinguished professors.

 MFA students need to complete all four MA modules (120 credits) before they can progress to the MFA (second) year.
 The MFA dissertation has 120 credits.
 The option modules and dissertation give you the chance to further specialise and pursue an area of interest in depth.